Nelbert442/dero-golang-pool/README.md

 		"listen": [
 			{
 				"host": "0.0.0.0",  		// Bind address
 				"port": 1111,       		// Port for mining apps to connect to "diff": 1000,       		// Difficulty miners are set to on this port.
 TODO: varDiff and set diff to be starting diff "minDiff": 500,				// Sets minimum difficulty that one can use for fixed (potentially for varDiff [future]) on a per-port basis
-				"maxConn": 32768    // Maximum connections on this port },
+				"maxConn": 32768,    		// Maximum connections on this port "desc": "Low end hardware"	// Description of port configuration },
 			{
 				"host": "0.0.0.0",
 				"port": 3333,
-				"diff": 3000,
+				"diff": 2500,
 				"minDiff": 500,
-				"maxConn": 32768
+				"maxConn": 32768,
+				"desc": "Mid range hardware"
 			},
 			{
 				"host": "0.0.0.0",
 				"port": 5555,
 				"diff": 5000,
 				"minDiff": 500,
-				"maxConn": 32768
+				"maxConn": 32768,
+				"desc": "High end hardware"
 			}
 		],